 Do lemon bars contain gluten?

 Gluten is a protein found in wheat, barley, rye, and crosses of these grains.

-A typical lemon bar recipe, or lime bar recipe, uses wheat-based all purpose flour.
+A typical lemon bar recipe, or key lime bar recipe, uses wheat-based all purpose flour.
 Therefore, traditional lemon bars usually contain gluten.